Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 9: 08/07/25: Did A Graph Problem Today
 Did the number of islands problem today.
 It's a classic graph problem that I think is one of the best leetcode problems out there.
 Got it after several attempts; did the iterative solution.

+## Day 10: 08/10/24: Did Wiggle Sort
+Tooday I did wiggle sort, it's a pretty cool problem on how to fix an array in real time.
+I would recomend doing this one as it shows how you can edit an array in place without storing and returning anything.
+A solid way to change things.

+Did this in a group of people so it was more difficult.